Prudentnavigator/Developer-Assistant/README.md

   https://ollama.com/search
 - Download a model from the CLI i.e; ollama pull wizardcoder\
-  or models can also be downloaded    from the app.
+  (models can also be downloaded      from the app).

 > [!TIP]
 > Ensure that the ollama server is    running.\